Feisty female finally gets Pixar spotlight in 'Brave'

 "One of the themes of 'Brave' is following our fate," Andrews told reporters.
 "Do we have control over our destinies?
 We can have control over our own destiny if we're brave enough to look inside ourselves and find out what that really is."

-During its 17-year history making films, Pixar, a unit of Walt Disney Co (DIS.N), has become Hollywood's most reliable studio.
+During its 17-year history making films, Pixar, a unit of Walt Disney Co, has become Hollywood's most reliable studio.
 Starting with "Toy Story" in 1995, its 12 films have generated more than $7.2 billion in worldwide ticket sales, according to Hollywood.com.

 With Merida figurines, watches and other merchandise already on sale, industry tracking suggests "Brave" will open with a healthy $55 million to $60 million in domestic ticket sales, despite a scarier feel than usual and a PG rating.